The Italian Factories

 Overnight is in Orvieto.

-Highlights: Tavullia, Bocca Trabaria Pass, Castiglione del Lago.
+HIGHLIGHTS: Tavullia, Bocca Trabaria Pass, Lake Trasimeno, SS71.

-The village of Narni is next where we will join the Strada Statale Flamina, our last twisty road that bring us back to Rome.
-After returning the bikes, a short time to relax and refresh we once again go all together for one last dinner to celebrate this wonderful Italian experience.
+Then it’s time to mount up again to join the Strada Statale Flaminia, our last twisty road that bring us to Roma where we return the bikes.
+A quick shower and then we all go together for dinner to celebrate this wonderful Italian experience.